Your Complete Washington Contractor License Guide [2023 Update]

-You need a specialty license in case you want to work within one trade field, such as plumbing, electrical works and HVAC.
-If you want to cover a couple of trades, you will need a Washington state general contractor license.
-For all license types, you need to meet a range of requirements.
-One of the major ones is to obtain a Washington contractor license bond.
+You need a Washington state specialty license in case you want to work within one trade field, such as plumbing, electrical works and HVAC.
+If you want to cover a couple of trades, you will need a general contractor registration.
+It also allows you to hire subcontractors.
+For all license types, you need to meet a range of requirements set by state authorities.

-The Washington State Department of Labor and Industries is the regulating authority for contractors in the state.
-You can choose between two main license types: general or specialty contractor.
+The Department of Labor and Industries (L&I) is the regulating authority for general and specialty contractors in the state.

 General contractors can work on multiple building trades, while specialty contractors can only get licensed to conduct work in one trade.
 You can consult the list of specialty classifications.
 According to the Washington legislation, there are 63 different specialty trades that you can get licensed for, such as electrical, landscaping, plumbing, and more.

 The Washington contractor license requirements that you have to fulfill are similar, with some differences between the classifications.

 Before you apply for an L&I contractor license, your first step is to select your business structure.
 If you want to form a corporation, LLC, LLP, or LP, you have to register with the Secretary of State.
 You can also set up a sole proprietor or general partnership, in which case you don’t need the SoS registration.

 In addition, you have to get a business license from the Department of Revenue.